TNOCS/dilemmatrainer/README.md

 # Dilemma trainer

-Dilemma trainer (game) for the Dutch Regional Management Team (Regionaal Beleidsteam, RBT).
+Dilemma training tool for the Dutch Regional Management Team (Regionaal Beleidsteam, RBT).

 ## Installation

-The application is a mono-repository, developed in node.js and TypeScript, consisting of the following packages:
+The application is a mono-repository, developed in node.js, TypeScript and Mitril.
+It consistes of the following packages:

-- Server: to serve and store the games
+- Server: to serve and store the scenarios
-- Trainer: to create the games
+- Trainer: to create the scenarios
-- Trainee: to select and play the game with a group of people or alone
+- Trainee: to select and play the scenarios with a group of people or alone
 - Common: common functionality and data models (interfaces)

 ```bash